For Better or For Worse by Lynn Johnston for April 29, 2022

 40. Aaue7mbu7bfb5h4fi mjzdvelzvy7ayjshwx5wplz5mp

-rklynch almost 2 years ago
+rklynch over 2 years ago

 Well, that’s Elly’s day ruined……